-Our Vegan Khao Soi – a Curried coconut noodle soup, is a plant-based take on the Northern Thai favourite.
-It’s both creamy and spicy, which is a winning combination as far as we’re concerned.
+Curried coconut noodle soup – our vegan Khao Soi is a plant-based take on the Northern Thai favourite.
+It’s both creamy and spicy, which is a winning combination!
 Thai food always delivers big flavours and this dish is no different.
 Ready in just 30 minutes and it’s a taste sensation.

 Top Tip: if you love this recipe, check out our e-cookbook Vegan Thai Food Made Easy.
 It's packed with 21 original Vegan Punks recipes featuring curries, curry pastes, stir fries and even the most popular Thai dessert, as well as 3 BONUS recipes!